Gülbin Hız: Konak Belediyespor

+She signed for the league-champion Konak Belediyespor at the end of the 2012–13 season.

-She debuted at the 2013–14 UEFA Women's Champions League playing in six of the the total seven matches until the end of the Round 16.
+She debuted at the 2013–14 UEFA Women's Champions League playing in six of the total seven matches until the end of the Round 16.

+She netted five goals in 26 games in two seasons.

+Trabzon İdmanocağı

-After two seasons with Konak Belediyespor, where she netted five goals in 26 games, Gülbin Hız transferred to Trabzon İdmanocağı for the 2015–16 season.
+Hız transferred to Trabzon İdmanocağı for the 2015–16 season.

+Konak Belediyespor

-After two seasons, Hız transferred to the Izmir-base club Konak Belediyespor.
+After two seasons, Hız transferred to the İzmir-based club Konak Belediyespor again.
 She took part in three matches of the 2017–18 UEFA Women's Champions League qualifying round in Tbilisi, Georgia.

+ALG Spor

 After one season with Konak Belediyespor, she moved to Gazianyep to join the recently promoted club ALG Spor.
 She played at the |2020–21 UEFA Women's Champions League qualifying round against the Albanian team KFF Vllaznia Shkodër in Shkodër, Albania on 3 November 2020, and scored one goal in the penalty shoot-out.

+Zhytlobud-2

 On 22 March 2021, Hız moved to Ukraine and joined WFC Zhytlobud-2 Kharkiv to play in the Ukrainian Women's League.

+ALG Spor

-For the 2021-22 Women's Super League season, she returned to her former club ALG Spor.
-She enjoyed the 2021-22 Women's Super League champion title of her team.
+For the 2021–22 Women's Super League season, she returned to her former club ALG Spor.
+She enjoyed the 2021–22 Women's Super League champion title of her team.
 On 18 August 2022, she played in the 2022–23 UEFA Women's Champions League.

+Fenerbahçe

+Hız moved to Istanbul and joined Fenerbahçe S.K. in the 2023–24 Super League season.

+Ankara BB Fomget

+In the 2024–25 Super League season, she transferred to Ankara BB Fomget.
+She won the champions title in the season.

-International
+International career

 Turkey girls' U-17

 Gülbin Hız was admitted to the Turkey women's U-17 team debuting in the friendly match against the Bulgarian girls on June 26, 2009.
 She capped 16 times and scored 8 goals with the Turkey national girls' U-17 team.